SeanDurban/ProxyServer/README.md

 node proxy.js
 ```

-To block URL enter the url into the console.
+Enter string into console to block a URL
 ```
 https://github.com
 ```